-To freeze food scraps for broth
+Food scraps for broth

 - Keep a large bag or container in the freezer and add your peels and vegetable trimmings to it, as well as extra herbs.
 When the container is full, use it to make broth!

-To freeze liquid items like soups, stews, nut milk or smoothies
+Liquid items like soups, stews, nut milk or smoothies

-- For hot items: allow them to cool completely, then transfer to a freezer-safe jar or container.
+- For hot items: allow them to cool completely, then transfer them to a freezer-safe jar or container.
 Leave an inch or two of space at the top to allow for expansion.

 - For cold items: Pour liquid into a freezer-safe jar or container.
 Leave an inch or two of space at the top to allow for expansion.

-To freeze gluten-free baked goods
+Gluten-free baked goods

 - For portioned items like muffins, cookies, bars and squares, freeze in large containers layered between sheets of parchment paper, if needed, to prevent them from sticking.
 This method is also great for burgers and other patties.